maninserg/blog_site/README.md

 - adding and show comments for posts
 - tags for posts and filter posts by tags
 - create dеsign by bootstrap 5
+- RSS feed
+- Markdown's makeup for posts by way of own filter

 ## Screenshots